c0pperdragon/BreadBin/README.md

 (specifically the 65C816).
 This emulated CPU can then interface to some additional RAM and ROM and other parts to become a full computer to execute code that was originally written for my OS816 system.

-## Memory and IO

-The completed machine contains two 8-bit wide input and output ports which are entirely CPU driven.
-Currently only a few bits are in use to implement a simple UART communication link to a text terminal and there is now much space for future expansions.
-I already inserted 3.5MB of static RAM next to the 512K of flash, but did not yet wire it up.
-I will do this step by step when I actually find a use for it.

 ## Computer case